kurocrowe/pizza-os.github.io/about.md

 1) Preamble

-PizzAOSP is a custom android rom developed by alamo18, ATechnoHazard, raphielscape, JagravNaik and rm-rfasterisk.
+PizzAOSP is a custom android rom developed by alamo18, ATechnoHazard, raphielscape, JagravNaik, and rm-rfasterisk.
 This rom aims to be clean, optimised and unique.
 We thought out the typical rom’s issues and we considered the best case scenario from the user perspective.
 All the tweaks are thought out carefully to attain the aims of this rom.

 2) Features:

 - Optimised Base
 - Preinstalled nano gapps (because of stability and GAPPS IS A PAIN TO DOWNLOAD AND FLASH)
 - NO Bloat (We guarantee no bloat.
 You have the right to choose apps that you want, in gib updater.
 Just think of it as a clean layer of chewy cheese on the pizza)